savonet/liquidsoap/doc/content/migrating.md

 - Cleaned up and removed parameters that were irrelevant to each operator, i.e. `icy_id` in `output.icecast` and etc.
 - Made `mount` mandatory and `name` nullable.
 Use `mount` as `name` when `name` is `null`.

+### Harbor HTTP server and SSL support

+The API for registering HTTP server endpoint and using SSL was completely rewritten.
+It should be more flexible and provide node/express like API for registering endpoints and middleware.
+You can checkout [the harbor HTTP documentation](harbor_http.html) for more details.
+The [Https support](harbor_http.html#https-support) section also explains the new SSL/TLS API.

 ### Timeout

 We used to have timeout values labelled `timeout` or `timeout_ms`, some of these would be integer and